intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 </table>

 ## 5. How to include Jupyter notebooks directly inside our documentation
-If you want to include a Jupyter notebook into our documentation as an example, how-to guides, etc., you could just put it anywhere inside [`BigDL/docs/readthedocs/source`](https://github.com/Oscilloscope98/BigDL/tree/doc-readme-rules/docs/readthedocs/source) dictionary, and link it into `_toc.yml` file.
+If you want to include a Jupyter notebook into our documentation as an example, a tutorial, a how-to guide, etc., you could just put it anywhere inside [`BigDL/docs/readthedocs/source`](https://github.com/intel-analytics/BigDL/tree/main/docs/readthedocs/source) dictionary, and link it into `_toc.yml` file.

 However, if you want to render a Jupyter notebook located out of `BigDL/docs/readthedocs/source` dictionary into our documentation, the case is a little bit complicated.
 To do this, you need to add a file with `.nblink` extension into `BigDL/docs/readthedocs/source` , and link the `.nblink` file into `_toc.yml`.